alexyuly/ViewScript-Runtime/README.md

 #### 🔻 **Parameters**

-A parameter is a reference for a component to receive bindings from its parent.
+A parameter is a dynamic reference for a component to receive bindings from its parent.

 The reference is mutable by the parent (using conditional expressions), but it is immutable by the component that created it.